tech4Ly/codebook/README.md

 ## About

 Codebook is a spellchecker for code.
-It binds together the venerable Tree Sitter, the spell checker Spellbook and includes a Language Server for use in any editor.
+It binds together the venerable Tree Sitter, the fast spell checker [Spellbook](https://github.com/helix-editor/spellbook) and includes a Language Server for use in any editor.
 Everything is done in Rust to keep response times snappy.

 ## Status